sobolevn/sobolevn.github.io/_posts/2019-01-10-announcing-dotenv-linter.md

 ---
 layout: post
-title: "Announcing dotenv-linter: a tool to lint your .env files"
+title: "Announcing dotenv-linter"
 description: Simple linter for `.env` files.
-While `.env` files are very simple it is required to keep them consistent.
+While `.env` files are pretty straight-forward it is required to keep them consistent.
 This tool offers a wide range of consistency rules and best practices.
 And it integrates perfectly into any existing workflow.
 date: 2019-01-10
 tags: python
 republished: